 Mercy Corps' internships are fully paid and aimed at individuals interested in exploring careers in international relief and development.
 They give students a chance to do real-world research, learn the ins and outs of global relief and development work and gain exposure to navigating nonprofit management.

-Due to COVID‑19 restrictions, all our current U.S. internship opportunities are remote.
-However, once the safety of our interns can be assured, we plan for in-person opportunities to be available again in our offices in Portland, Oregon, and Washington, D.C.
-All internships opportunities are posted on our website for the Fall, Spring, and Summer cohort.
-We are especially proud of our Historically Black Colleges and Universities (HBCU) and Latinx/Hispanic-Serving Institutions (HSI) partnerships aimed at giving promising students of color the opportunity to explore careers in the international development and humanitarian sector while creating relationships within the Mercy Corps world.
+Due to COVID‑19 restrictions, all our current internship opportunities are remote.
+However, once the safety of our interns can be assured, we plan for in-person opportunities to be available again in our offices in Edinburgh, London and The Hague.
+All internships opportunities are posted on our website for the Autumn, Spring, and Summer cohort.

 Although interns work under the direction of a single staff person, they often have the opportunity to work with a wide array of people throughout the agency.
 Interns are encouraged to attend relevant team member gatherings and the Intern Exploration Series to gain the broadest possible appreciation and understanding of our work.